 Congress recognized the need for states to cooperate in the fight against this growing threat.
 In 1947 Congress passed legislation allowing for the formation of interstate water pollution control commissions.

-NEIWPCC originally focused on creating water quality standards and classifications for interstate waters in the New England-New York region.
-This led naturally to an involvement with issues surrounding wastewater treatment.
-That focus on wastewater continues to this day, but NEIWPCC’s role has expanded considerably.
+NEIWPCC originally focused on creating water quality standards and classifications for interstate waters in the region.
+This led naturally to issues surrounding wastewater treatment.

-In the late 1960s and early 1970s, federal and state legislative changes, coupled with the growing complexity of water quality issues, spurred the Commission to take on a broader role in serving our member states’ interests.
+In the late 1960s and early 1970s, federal and state legislative changes, coupled with the growing complexity of water quality issues, spurred NEIWPCC to take on a broader role in serving our member states’ interests.

 In recent decades, our role has grown in response to the priorities of our member states.
-The Commission’s programs today include areas such as climate change, pharmaceuticals and personal care products, stormwater, nonpoint source pollution, wetlands, groundwater and source water protection, and underground storage tanks.
+NEIWPCC’s programs today include the following areas:

 In 1998, NERWI discontinued operations, but NEIWPCC has maintained a firm commitment to training.
-We now offer a diverse range of courses at locations throughout our member states.
+Today we offer a diverse range of courses at locations throughout our member states.
 NEIWPCC also manages Maine’s Joint Environmental Training Coordinating Committee.